OHIO COVID-19 Safety Measures

 Personal Protective Equipment (PPE)

-Ohio University will provide all students returning to campus with two OHIO-branded masks, a thermometer, and hand sanitizer.
+Ohio University will provide all students returning to campus in spring 2021 with two OHIO-branded masks, a thermometer, and hand sanitizer.
 Each of these items is considered essential personal protective supplies as all faculty, staff and students must wear a mask on campus, must take their temperature and assess their own health prior to leaving their residence hall or off-campus residence to come to campus, and must wash their hands frequently.
 When hand-washing is not possible, individuals should use a hand sanitizer that includes at least 70% alcohol.

 All members of the Ohio University community are expected to practice these habits at all times to keep our community safe.